 Not only is the hormonal piece of the puzzle ignored, many SIBO sufferers hop on restrictive SIBO diets to starve the bacteria which can create imbalances and exacerbate any pre-existing hormone issues.
 There are 2 main reasons why SIBO diets are hard on your hormones:

-Many SIBO diets tend to be too low carb in an effort to starve the bacteria
+Many SIBO diets are too low carb in an effort to starve the bacteria

 Many SIBO diets are overly restrictive, which can lead to unintentional undereating

 Having enough dietary carbs is crucial for proper levels of cortisol, thyroid and sex hormones.
 Woman tend to be even more sensitive to hormonal imbalances when on low carb diets compared to men.

 Here is what happens when you eat too few carbs.

 First, your blood sugar can dip and your body addresses this by releasing cortisol, aka your fight or flight hormone.
 Cortisol promotes a process called gluconeogenesis, which involves breaking down protein to make glucose.

 Second, your ability to activate thyroid hormones will be blunted leading to leading to hypothyroid symptoms.
 Insulin is a hormone that is released when we eat carbs and it is also responsible for converting the inactive thyroid hormone (T4) into its active form (T3).
 With lower levels of active thyroid hormones, you can feel fatigued, depressed, bloated and constipated.
 Hair loss, weak nails, dry skin and weight gain are also symptoms of low thyroid hormones.

 Third, your sex hormones will be down regulated.
 Sex hormones are highly sensitive to metabolic reserves.
 Making a baby is the most metabolically expensive process that a human experiences.
 Your body will shut down reproduction if it believes the necessary amount of fuel is not present to sustain a healthy pregnancy.